yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 standalone01\administrator
 ```

-`noconsolation` --> Allows the execution of PE's in memory instead of having to place them on disk.
-In the example below, powershell.exe was executed on the system.
+`noconsolation` --> Allows the execution of *PE's (Portable Executables)* in memory instead of having to place them on *disk*.
+Executing existing binaries that are already on the system is also possible.
+In the example below, *powershell.exe* was executed in memory.

 ```
 24/01/2024 08:16:30 [Neo] Demon » noconsolation --local C:\windows\system32\windowspowershell\v1.0\powershell.exe $ExecutionContext.SessionState.LanguageMode